Study abroad financial considerations

 Opening a bank account abroad

-The FCO country-specific travel advice is a good first point of call to investigate if you are eligible to open a bank account as it depends on country-specific laws and visa requirements.
+The Foreign, Commonwealth and Development Office country-specific travel advice is a good first point of call to investigate if you are eligible to open a bank account as it depends on country-specific laws and visa requirements.
 Opening a local bank account may be the best way to get good rates while you are abroad, remember to discuss this with your bank.

 Guide to financing your life abroad

-Read the Go Overseas guide for information on things to consider before you go abroad such as opening a bank account abroad, avoiding scams and living abroad on a budget.
+Download the Go Overseas Ultimate Student Guide to Financing your Life Abroad (PDF) for information on things to consider before you go abroad such as opening a bank account abroad, avoiding scams and living abroad on a budget.
 The guide also offers recommendations on pre-paid currency cards.